ntpsec/ntpsec/util/stats/README.timecodes.txt

 == TrueTime 468-DC Satellite Synchronized Clock ==

-Also aopplies to other TrueTime receivers
+Also applies to other TrueTime receivers

 ----------------------------------------------------------------------------
 "<CR><LF><^A>ddd:hh:mm:ssq<CR>"